The Thunderbolt (newspaper): History

+The Thunderbolt was originally established in August 1946.
+It was founded as the newspaper of the white supremacist Columbians Incorporated movement; this iteration of the newspaper lasted two issues before being abandoned.

-The Thunderbolt was originally established in August 1946, and from its conception was closely tied to the white supremacist J. B. Stoner.
-It was later adopted by Stoner's National States' Rights Party (NSRP), founded in 1958.
+It was resurrected 12 years later in July 1958 as the party outlet of J. B. Stoner's National States' Rights Party (NSRP), founded that year (Stoner had been affiliated with the Columbians).
 The NSRP was a neo-Nazi political party; only white Christian Americans could join, and membership in other white racist or right-wing groups was disallowed.
 In terms of membership it was the largest and most stable neo-Nazi group in the United States of the time.

-For most of the paper's life it was edited by Ed Fields, a founder of the NSRP.
+It was edited by Ed Fields, a founder of the NSRP.
 He was its editor and handled the publishing of The Thunderbolt.
 For a time, neo-Nazi James K. Warner was associate editor.
 In 1981, Frazier Glenn Miller Jr. made the paper the official one of his branch of the Ku Klux Klan.

 In the 1980s, the NSRP underwent a schism that impacted The Thunderbolt.
 Fields was ousted from the NSRP in 1983, and Jerry Ray (the brother of James Earl Ray) took over leadership.
 One reason for the split was that other members alleged that Fields put more effort into the newspaper than the NSRP.
 After legal action, Fields was able to retake control of The Thunderbolt as part of an out of court settlement with the current leaders of the NSRP.
 Since he had been ousted, it proceeded to lose many of the subscribers it had while under NSRP control.

-In 1988, Fields proceeded to change the newspaper's name to The Truth At Last.
+In 1988, Fields proceeded to change the newspaper's name to The Truth at Last.
 The content and ideology of the paper stayed identical.
 The NSRP lost many members after Fields's exit, and soon ceased to exist.
 Fields eventually launched another white supremacist political group, the America First Party.
 By early 1991, there had been 348 issues of the paper published.
 It was sent free of cost to all members of the Georgia General Assembly in the 1990s.

 The paper ceased in 2008 when Fields retired from politics.
 He proceeded to donate its subscription list to David Duke's periodical, The David Duke Report.